jmglov/clj-prod/product.md

 ### Storing aggregates

-Given the fact that the reporting UI will request datapoints, we decide that a key/value store is a perfect fit.
+Given the fact that the reporting UI will request aggregates, we decide that a key/value store is a perfect fit.
 Luckily, AWS has one of those: [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html), which is a managed NoSQL database.

 ### Serving aggregates